rafalf/download-college-csv/README.md

 * --convert :  to create a xlsx file
 * -u, --url : set to: "course success" (or don't pass in as it's set by ***default***)
 * --search-type: set to: "Collegewide Search" (***default***) , "Districtwide Search" or "Statewide Search"
+* --checkboxes: whether to select checboxes or not (***default*** - 000000000000000 - all unchecked) *Note: as 0 means not selected, the script will uncheck the checkbox even if is selected by default*

 ## Examples:
 ``` python run.py -l -r 10 -v -s``` - scrape all colleges, log into a file in the verbose mode,